All Episodes

 This statement of Trump's that tens of thousands of Muslims cheered on 9-11.

-And he's challenged them.
+And he's challenging them.

-Media goes into fact check mode.
+Media goes into fact-check mode.

 Media can't find any stories, except there was one in the Washington Post.

-None of the fact checkers reported it.
+None of the fact-checkers reported it.

 They overlooked it.